Bangladesh Jatiotabadi Chatra Dal: Political violence

-Factional clashes among JCD activists in front of the BNP office in Naya Paltan on 17 March 2014 left 10 activists injured.
-On 7 March 2015, a JCD leader was injured while attempting to build a bomb in Chittagong.
-On 19 July 2015, the central president of JCD, Rajib Ahsan, and five associates were arrested with the drug Ya Ba in Dumki upazila, Patuakhali.

-On 19 June 2025, Chatradal leader was arrested possessing illegal firearms and weapons in Chuadanga.

-On 9 July 2025, a scrap trader named Lal Chand Sohag was killed on the premises of Mitford Hospital in Dhaka, Bangladesh.
+On 9 July 2025, a scrap trader named Lal Chand Sohag was killed on the premises of Mitford Hospital in Dhaka.
 A video of the incident, which circulated widely on social media, showed Sohag being hacked, stoned, and his dead body being stomped on.
 The attackers were reportedly affiliated with the Jatiotabadi Jubodal, Swechhasebak Dal, and Chatra Dal—the youth and student wings of the Bangladesh Nationalist Party (BNP).
 The incident occurred in broad daylight and drew widespread public condemnation.
 In response, law enforcement authorities arrested four suspects in connection with the case.
 The BNP subsequently expelled five members allegedly involved in the incident, following nationwide criticism and protests.

-On 21 July, Chhatradal members in Chittagong Division attacked a Bangladesh Islami Chhatra Shibir activist and gave him to Police, alleging him as Chhatra League militant.
-JCD members reportedly committed armed attack on Shibir members after they tried to rescue the Alleged BCL militant.
-This latter resulted in clashes between Chhatradal and Shibir at midnight, which injured over 20 activists.
-The situation was brought in control by Law Enforcement.
+On 21 April 2026, a clash occurred between Chhatradal and Chhatra Shibir at Chattogram City College, during which one leg of a Shibir member was severed.